 Employment (con't)

-- What jobs will be created?

 - IT jobs

 - Retail/Production jobs

 - ??

 - Always easier to identify things that will go away than to identify what will pop up in its place.

 - Regardless of where they are created, training programs will be crucial to the transition.